dbarj/database/adb-migration/09-import-success-sapphire/import-success-sapphire.md

     ```
     <copy>
-    grep -A 2 -B 1 'ORA-' /nfs_mount/schemas_import_nfs.log
+    grep -B 1 -A 2 'ORA-' /nfs_mount/schemas_import_nfs.log
     </copy>
     ```

-    * We are getting all lines containing 'ORA-', plus the 2 lines before and 1 line after it.
+    * We are getting all lines containing 'ORA-', plus the 1 line before (-B) and 2 lines after (-A) it.
     * Notice there was a *insufficient privileges* error when trying to create a DB Link.

     <details>